Adrydevmateo/mr-payment-sdk/prd/component-prd.md

 ### 1. Payment Component

 #### Overview
-The Payment component is the core component of the SDK, providing a customizable payment form with email, password, and confirm password fields.
+The Payment component is the core component of the HEADLESS, providing a customizable payment form with email, password, and confirm password fields.

 #### Functional Requirements